Introducing Eggplant in your Baby’s Diet

 You can store your eggplants and keep them fresh by refrigerating them in the freezer section.
-The shelf life of fresh eggplants in the freezer is 5 days and it is best to not cut them up if you don’t plan on serving them immediately.
-Cutting the eggplants and refrigeration reduces their shelf life, that’s why.
+The shelf life of fresh eggplants in the freezer is 5 days, and it is best not to cut them up if you don’t plan on feeding them to your baby immediately.
+Cutting the eggplants before refrigerating them reduces their shelf life.

-- May Lower The Rate of Heart Disease – Consuming eggplants have been associated with lowered levels of low density lipoprotein (LDL) cholesterol and triglycerides.
-These are responsible for heart disease when raised to high levels.
+- May Lower the Rate of Heart Disease – Consuming eggplants have been associated with lowered levels of low-density lipoprotein (LDL) cholesterol and triglycerides.
+High levels of LDL cholesterol are responsible for heart diseases.

-- May Promote Weight Loss – Since they’re low in calories and high in fibre, they may end up promoting weight loss in infants.
-If your baby is constantly hungry, adding some eggplants to their diet will leave them feeling full for longer.
+- Promotes Satiety – Since they’re low in calories and high in fibre, they promote satiety in infants.
+If your baby is constantly hungry, adding some eggplants to his diet will leave him feeling full for longer.

 How to Prepare Eggplant for Babyfood?